Welcome to Community Central!

 Community Central is the popular video series on the world of open source, particularly projects sponsored by Red Hat.
 We also cover topics from the world of open source project management.

-All sessions are scheduled to start at 1100 EDT/1500 UTC (unless otherwise indicated)!
+All sessions are scheduled to start at 1100 EDT / 1500 UTC (unless otherwise indicated).
+They are broadcast on BlueJeans Primetime, which is accessible via most major browsers.

 |May 13, 2021||Community Sessions||Project Overview: Konveyor||Phil Cattanach||With the growing adoption of Kubernetes, system administrators or developers need tools to accelerate modernization of applications and infrastructure.
 Phil Cattanach takes a look at how one such open source project called Tackle helps you manage a portfolio of applications and assess/analyze those applications to determine their suitability for containerization.
 Aside from explaining this tool’s feature and benefits, you’ll also get a glance at the rest of the migration tools being developed inside of the Konveyor open source community.|